Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Introduction

-In this paper, we propose an end-to-end deep algorithm unfolding framework that combines neural proximal gradient descent with generative normalizing flow priors.
+In this paper, we propose an end-to-end deep algorithm unfolding framework that combines neural proximal gradient descent with generative normalizing flows priors.
 Our approach first pre-trains a generic flow-based model on natural images by direct likelihood maximization, and subsequently fine-tunes the entire pipeline and priors to adapt to specific image reconstruction tasks.

-Our main contributions are: \begin{itemize} \item We propose a new framework for solving linear inverse problems based on deep algorithm unfolding and normalizing flow priors that adapt to the data and task. \item We leverage the generative probabilistic nature of our model to yield a strong initial guess: the maximum likelihood solution of the learned flow prior. \item We demonstrate strong performance gains over state-of-the art neural proximal gradient descent baselines on a wide range of image restoration problems.
+Our main contributions are: \begin{itemize} \item We propose a new framework for solving linear inverse problems based on deep algorithm unfolding and normalizing flows priors that adapt to the data and task. \item We leverage the generative probabilistic nature of our model to yield a strong initial guess: the maximum likelihood solution of the learned flow prior. \item We demonstrate strong performance gains over state-of-the-art neural proximal gradient descent baselines on a wide range of image restoration problems. \end{itemize}